 It quickly became one of the most popular watches on the market and set off a global craze for quartz watches that continues today.
 With this advancement in technology, people could rely on their timepieces more than ever before, ushering in a new era of precision and reliability in watchmaking.

-The invention of quartz watches paved the way for even further advancements in watchmaking technology – leading us into…the expansion of smartwatches!
+The invention of quartz watches paved the way for even further advancements in watchmaking technology – leading us to…the expansion of smartwatches!

 The Expansion of Smartwatches